thisisarchimedes/devops/TestList.md

 [X] Create directories under src for backend and CICD script [] Replace existing script with the new one
-[] Add auth token to header when sending post request
+[] Add auth token to header when sending post request [] See if we can replace the free text event with Dataclass

 # TODO: